 Create promotional strategies that help a local social enterprise increase its impact.
 Use 21st-century tools to bring a hidden history to life.
 Help an ethical fashion retailer that fights poverty by manufacturing products in Haiti secure ethical certification.
 Rollins’ community-engagement courses—the proceeds of a partnership between faculty and the Center for Leadership & Community Engagement—allow students to put the knowledge they develop in the classroom to work in the real world while also making a positive impact in our local community and communities around the world.

 Like all the spaces in the new Rollins Hall, the student lounge is designed with creative collaboration in mind.
 Christened the Fox Den, the lounge will be outfitted with a full kitchen as well as a range of communal dining/work spaces.

 Students traverse Arches National Park during a spring break Immersion experience in Moab, Utah.

 From addressing access to safe drinking water in the Dominican Republic to helping preserve one of America’s most dramatic landscapes, Rollins’ Immersion experiences allow students to engage some of world’s most pressing issues through weekend and sometimes weeklong journeys of education, reflection, and action.
 These transformative trips have become bucket-list experiences for Tars, which is a big reason why the College has ranked in the top 5 nationally for the highest percentage of students who participate in alternative breaks for five consecutive years.
-Whether you want to help plan and lead these journeys of discovery or you’re just looking for your first opportunity, the new Mills will be your one-stop shop for life-changing adventure.
+Whether you want to help plan and lead these journeys of discovery or you’re just looking for your first opportunity, the new Rollins Hall will be your one-stop shop for life-changing adventure.